payoyo5150/Thinkpad-L530-Hackintosh/README.md

 About Wifi/bluetooth, this can be more problematic and harder to achieve and I don't think the way I did this is the easiest.
 The pcie whitelist is still active on my thinkpad but I flashed my Atheros ar9280 EEPROM so the bios would see an intel centrino card instead.
 Then I used fakePciid so MacOS sees my wifi card for what it really is.
 The problem is that if you do this, your wifi card will only work on MacOS.
-But removing the whitelist using a custom bios would be wayyyyy better and maybe easier.
+But removing the whitelist using a custom bios flashed with an SPI programmer would be wayyyyy better and maybe easier.
-I flashed the card using linux on another laptop.
+I flashed the card using linux on another laptop with no PCIe whitelist.

 TO BE CONTINUED